mhorpheus/test/DFIR-Hotline.md

 The following steps must be performed after the Hotline call has been completed:
 1. Log an incident ticket in Resilient:
 	- Section [Logging Requirements for New IR Engagements](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) on a Resilient page defines which fields must be populated when creating an incident ticket.
 Empty or incomplete tickets are not acceptable.
-	- Every genuine Hotline call must be recorded in Resilient, including those where it is ultimately determined that X-Force IR support is not required.
+	- Every genuine Hotline call must be recorded in Resilient, including those where it is ultimately determined that XFIR support is not required.
 In such cases, the ticket must follow all documentation requirements as well as explanation why we are not engaged.
 It can be closed immediately after the appropriate information has been completed.
 	- Wrong/silent and other unrelated calls are not logged in Resilient.
 2. Document every call logged by PagerDuty integration within the `ir-hotline` Slack channel, by creating a thread and replying with following information:
 	- for genuine Hotline calls - provide Client name, Resilient case ID and Resilient ticket URL,